Lynn Steen: Biography

-Lynn Steen was born in Chicago, Illinois but was raised in Staten Island, New York.
+Steen was born in Chicago, Illinois, but was raised in Staten Island, New York.
 His mother was a singer at the N.Y.
 City Center Opera and his father conducted the Wagner College Choir.
-In 1961, Steen graduated from Luther College with a degree in Mathematics and a minor in Physics.
-In 1965 Steen graduated from MIT with a Ph.D in Mathematics.
+In 1961, Steen graduated from Luther College with a degree in mathematics and a minor in physics.
+In 1965 Steen graduated from MIT with a Ph.D. in mathematics.
 He then joined the faculty of St. Olaf College.

-At the beginning of Steen's career he mainly focused on teaching and helping develop research experiences for undergraduates.
+At the beginning of Steen's career, he mainly focused on teaching and helping develop research experiences for undergraduates.
 His teaching led Steen to begin to investigate the links between mathematics and other fields.
 He wrote many articles aimed for a non-mathematical audience about new developments in mathematics.
 The majority of his work in the 1970s was regarding mathematical exposition, communicating mathematical research to students, teachers, and the public.

-In the 1980s, Steen helped lead national efforts to modernize the teaching of Calculus and other areas in undergraduate mathematics.
+In the 1980s, Steen helped lead national efforts to modernize the teaching of calculus and other areas in undergraduate mathematics.
 He helped broaden the mathematics major at St. Olaf by focusing the students work on inquiry and investigation.
 With the help of his mathematical colleagues, Steen made mathematics one of the five top majors for St. Olaf.
 St Olaf also became one of the nation's largest undergraduate producers in mathematical sciences.